 What Causes A Trailer To Sway?

 Sway can be caused by wind or big rigs.
-However, there are many reasons that could cause the issue and fixing it is the only solution.
+However, there are many reasons that could cause the issue, and fixing it is the only solution.

 Weight distribution

 Sometimes the trailer may not have adequate tongue weight.
 It is necessary for around 12 percent of the weight of the trailer to be on the place where it is hitched to the vehicle.
-This is a very common reason as to why the trailer may sway.
-It is important to redistribute weight to avoid swaying.
+This is a very common reason why the trailer may sway.

 Tires